intershop/devenv-4-iom/README.md

 ### Support for IOM Test-Framework <!-- 75996 -->

-When starting the IOM application server (`create iom`), a file _testframework-config.user.yaml_ is created within the project root directory, containing all necessary information to run local tests, which are based on [IOM Test-Framework](https://github.com/intershop/iom-test-framework).
+When starting the IOM application server (`create iom`), a file _testframework-config.user.yaml_ is created within the project root directory, containing all necessary information to run local tests based on [IOM Test-Framework](https://github.com/intershop/iom-test-framework).
 Along with support for this file, three new configuration properties were added:
 * _TEST_USER_NAME_ - Name of the user to execute tests.
 * _TEST_USER_PASSWORD_ - Password of user, that executes tests.
 * _CREATE_TEST_CONFIG_ - Enables/disables the creation of _testframework-config.user.yaml_.